moby/moby/docs/sources/userguide/labels-custom-metadata.md

     {"Vendor":"ACME Incorporated","com.example.is-beta":"","com.example.version":"0.0.1-beta","com.example.release-date":"2015-02-12"}

-> **note:** We recommend combining labels in a single `LABEl` instruction in
-> stead of using a `LABEL` instruction for each label.
-Each instruction in a
-> Dockerfile produces a new layer, which can result in an inefficient image if
-> many labels are used.

 ### Querying labels

-Besides storing meta-data, labels can be used to filter your images and containers.

-List all running containers that have a `com.example.is-beta` label;
+Besides storing metadata, you can filter images and labels by label.
+To list all running containers that have a `com.example.is-beta` label:

     # List all running containers that have a `com.example.is-beta` label
     $ docker ps --filter "label=com.example.is-beta"

-List all running containers with a "color" label set to "blue";
+List all running containers with a `color` label of `blue`:

     $ docker ps --filter "label=color=blue"

-List all images with "vendor" "ACME"
+List all images with `vendor` `ACME`:

     $ docker images --filter "label=vendor=ACME"

 ### Daemon labels

     docker -d \